jmora/mindgraph/pages/quote.md

 - >  “If you don't have time to do it right the first time, how will you ever have time to do it over.”
 - > “The cost of a thing is the amount of what I will call life which is required to be exchanged for it, immediately or in the long run.” — Henry David Thoreau
 - id:: 67af65ff-c33e-4267-9167-17aaab161909
-  > “The sooner you start to code, the longer the program will take” — Roy Carlson
+  > “The sooner you start to code, the longer the program will take.” — Roy Carlson
 - id:: 67c3ca29-68f8-4f5c-93f9-04c5d0bfd059
   > “If you don't have time to do it right, when will you have time to do it over?” — John Wooden
 - id:: 6812159d-3013-40ca-9211-42d4ef96ff1d
   > “If you do not want to do something over and over again, never do it right.” — Professor at SSSW08
 - id:: 68121689-bc3a-424e-af38-031895562529
-  > “When debugging, novices insert corrective code; experts remove defective code.” — Richard Pattis -
+  > “When debugging, novices insert corrective code; experts remove defective code.” — Richard Pattis
+- > “In theory there is no difference between [[theory and practice]], while in practice there is.” — [Benjamin Brewster](https://quoteinvestigator.com/2018/04/14/theory/)
+- > “Before learning from your own mistakes, save time by learning from the mistakes of others.” — [paraphrasing](https://quoteinvestigator.com/2018/09/18/live-long/)
+-